ushahidi/ussd-engine/QuestionScreen.md

 - It gets the field question label, instructions, options, hints, errors, etc from the field question and paginates accordingly by taking into consideration things like the max characters limit stablished and the amount of characters reserved to include navigation options.
 - It intercepts all the answers passed from the survey conversation to verify if the user is trying to navigate or interact with the question before answering.
 If the input sent is not recognized as a known trigger and there is not any other condition to prevent it, the answer will be passed to the field question for evaluation.
-- It will use the the field question to determine which options to include, for example: Skip question, Show more info, etc
+- It uses the the field question to determine which options to include, for example: Skip question, Show more info, etc

 ## **Field Question Level:**